John Harbaugh

-Harbaugh has led the Ravens to 158 wins (including playoffs) since his tenure began in 2008, the fourth-most wins in the NFL over that span, and has surpassed Brian Billick for the most wins by a head coach in Baltimore Ravens franchise history.
-In his fifteen-year tenure as Ravens head coach, Harbaugh has led the Ravens to eleven winning seasons and only two losing seasons.
-His 19 playoff game appearances are the second-most by any head coach in the NFL since 2008.
-Harbaugh is the only head coach in NFL history (since 1970 merger) to win a playoff game in each of his first four and five seasons.
-He is also the only head coach in NFL history to win a playoff game six of the first seven seasons of a coaching career and has the most road playoff wins by a head coach (8).
-Outside of winning Super Bowl XLVII, Harbaugh has guided the Ravens to four AFC North division championships, three AFC Championship appearances and a franchise-best 14–2 record in 2019.
+Harbaugh has led the Ravens to over 185 wins (including playoffs) since his tenure began in 2008, the third-most wins in the NFL over that span, and has surpassed Brian Billick for the most wins by a head coach in Baltimore Ravens franchise history.
+In his sixteen-year tenure as Ravens head coach, Harbaugh has led the Ravens to twelve winning seasons and only two losing seasons.
+His 22 playoff game appearances are the second-most by any head coach in the NFL since 2008.
+He is also the only head coach in NFL history to win a playoff game in six of the first seven seasons of a coaching career and has the most road playoff wins by a head coach (8).
+Outside of winning Super Bowl XLVII, Harbaugh has guided the Ravens to six AFC North division championships, four AFC Championship appearances and a franchise-best 14–2 record in 2019.